 The Denver Botanic Gardens also hosts several events throughout the year.
 Be sure to visit their website for a calendar of events and for current entry fees.

-7. Admire The Art At The Denver Art Museum
+7. Denver Art Museum

 Art lovers will definitely want to include the Denver Art Museum on their list of things to do in Denver.